 Read time 3 minutes

-Summary: EDB file defragmentation allows the recovery of free whitespace from the Exchange database.
-But sometimes, the operation fails due to corrupt EDB files.
-We will fix EDB file corruption with the built-in Microsoft utility – eseutil.
-In case eseutil fails to help, we will use a third-party Exchange recovery tool to remove the corruption and recover complete data.
+Summary: Defragmentation of the Exchange database allows you to recover and reclaim the whitespace available in the server.
+But sometimes, when the operation fails, the EDB files become corrupted.
+Let’s understand how to resolve EDB file corruption using the built-in Microsoft utility – ESEUTIL.
+In case ESEUTIL fails to help, use an Exchange Server recovery tool to handle the corruption and recover complete data.

-The management of large data in Exchange Server is always the main concern for Exchange administrators.
-Space freed up after deletion of data always remain unclaimed, so the utilization of this space is the primary need for many.
-Microsoft also takes care of this and offers an in-built Eseutil utility which offers the defragmentation of Exchange Server database.
-By defragmenting Exchange database, it means that the white space is recovered.
-Then the database shrinks and more storage space is available for new data.
+Database management in Exchange Server is a serious concern for Exchange administrators.
+Space freed up after the deletion of data remains unclaimed, which creates the need for the admins to manually claim and use this space to store future data.
+Microsoft provides an in-built Eseutil utility which helps in defragmentation of Exchange Server database.
+Defragmenting Exchange database means that the white space is recovered.
+When you perform this, the database shrinks, which makes more storage space available to enter the new data.

 How to Defragment your Exchange Database?